bet4a/d3wiki/Geo-Projections.md

 <a name="rotate" href="#wiki-rotate">#</a> projection.<b>rotate</b>([<i>rotation</i>])

 If *rotation* is specified, sets the projection’s [three-axis rotation](http://bl.ocks.org/4282586) to the specified angles λ, φ and γ ([yaw, pitch and roll](http://en.wikipedia.org/wiki/Aircraft_principal_axes), or equivalently [longitude, latitude](http://en.wikipedia.org/wiki/Geographic_coordinate_system) and roll) in degrees and returns the projection.
-If *rotation* is not specified, returns the current rotation which defaults [0, 0, 0].
+If *rotation* is not specified, returns the current rotation which defaults ⟨0°,0°,0°⟩.
 If the specified *rotation* has only two values, rather than three, the roll is assumed to be 0°.

 <a name="center" href="#wiki-center">#</a> projection.<b>center</b>([<i>location</i>])

 If *center* is specified, sets the projection’s center to the specified *location*, a two-element array of longitude and latitude in degrees and returns the projection.
-If *center* is not specified, returns the current center which defaults to [0, 0].
+If *center* is not specified, returns the current center which defaults to ⟨0°,0°⟩.

 <a name="translate" href="#wiki-translate">#</a> projection.<b>translate</b>([<i>point</i>])

 If *point* is specified, sets the projection’s translation offset to the specified two-element array [<i>x</i>, <i>y</i>] and returns the projection.
 If *point* is not specified, returns the current translation offset which defaults to [480, 250].
 The translation offset determines the pixel coordinates of the projection’s [center](#wiki-center).
-The default translation offset places [0°, 0°] ([null island](http://www.nullisland.com/)) at the center of a 960×500 area.
+The default translation offset places ⟨0°,0°⟩ at the center of a 960×500 area.

 <a name="scale" href="#wiki-scale">#</a> projection.<b>scale</b>([<i>scale</i>])